-Your first stop will at the Nairobi Giraffe Centre.
+Your first stop will be at the NAIROBI GIRAFFE CENTRE.
 This center was founded in 1979 by the late Jock Leslie- Melville, a Kenyan citizen of British descent and his wife the late Betty Leslie Melville an American citizen had earlier discovered the sad plight of the Rothschild giraffe and there were only 120 left on an 18,000 acre ranch in Western Kenya that was scheduled for sub-division and settlement.
 At the time of inception, there were only 130 Rothschild giraffe left in the wild.
 With the help of the breeding at the Giraffe Center, approximately 500 orphaned giraffes have been released back into the wild since its opening in 1979.
-At Nairobi Giraffe Center you will have complete up close and personal interaction with this Giraffes and have an opportunity to hand feed them with pellets provided at the center, and probably get kissed by one of the giraffes!
+At Nairobi Giraffe Center you will have complete up close and personal interaction with these Giraffes and have an opportunity to hand feed them with pellets provided at the center, and probably get kissed by one of the giraffes!
 Proceeds from entry fees go towards conservation education work with students and teachers across Kenya.

-Your next stop will be the Daphne Sheldrick orphanage.
+Your next stop will be the DAPHNE SHELDRICK ORPHANAGE.
 This center has played a significant role in Kenya’s conservation efforts, acting as a watchdog on wildlife affairs.
 The orphanage is run by Daphne Sheldrick, the wife of the late famous Naturalist, David William Sheldrick who was the founder Warden of Tsavo East National Park in Kenya from its inception in 1948 to 1976.
 It’s located within Nairobi National Park and its open for only an hour daily for the public.
 You can visit between 1100 Hours and 1200 Hours every day and see the elephants being fed and playing.
 Its home to tiny new-born elephant, whose parents have been killed either by natural death, poachers or have been separated from their mothers for some other reason; Family is very important for elephant calf as it depends on its mother’s milk for the first two years of its life.

 The orphanage offers hope for any orphaned baby elephant fortunate enough to be found alive and so far, the orphanage is proud to have saved over 150 orphaned infant calves, which would otherwise have perished.
 The baby elephants are raised at the orphanage with the intention of gradually reintegrating them into the wild.
 The age range of the elephants can vary from a few months to three years.
 Each elephant is assigned to its own keeper, who acts as a surrogate mother and will stay with the elephant until it is released back into the wild in Tsavo East National Park.